 Next, we have Paessler PRTG Network Monitor, a network monitoring tool that boasts a sizeable SQL monitoring ability.
 This program can monitor common databases such as Microsoft SQL, MySQL, Oracle SQL, and PostgreSQL.
 In other words, it covers everything needed to provide a solid foundation of visibility on most enterprise networks.

-For a network monitoring tool PRTG Network Monitor is also very easy to set up.
+For a network monitoring tool, PRTG Network Monitor is also straightforward to set up.
 PRTG Network Monitor comes equipped with sensors that have been configured out of the box.
-These preconfigured settings cover most large database providers like Microsoft SQL, MySQL, and Oracle SQL.
-This has the advantage of eliminating the need for you to configure your own configurations from nothing.
+These pre-configured settings cover most large database providers like Microsoft SQL, MySQL, and Oracle SQL.
+This has the advantage of eliminating the need for you to configure your configurations from nothing.

 PRTG Network Monitor can be used to monitor the execution time for an SQL query.
 The tool will measure the time from the moment the connection was established right through the transfer to the end of the connection.
 This allows you to clearly see the performance of your database under pressure.